4Khan/Oracle-RAG-Apex-Application/README.md

-# Oracle-RAG-Application

-# 🧠 Retrieval-Augmented Generation (RAG) Demo
+# 🧠 Oracle Retrieval-Augmented Generation (RAG) Application

 This repository showcases a demo implementation of a **Retrieval-Augmented Generation (RAG)** application.
 It combines document retrieval with large language model (LLM) generation to provide accurate, context-aware responses based on external knowledge sources.